zoka/webREPLdemo/README.md

 he used as a demo for his [Noir](https://github.com/ibdknox/noir) web framework.

-It's main purpose is to provide demo for [ringMon](https://github.com/zoka/ringMon)
+Its main purpose is to provide demo for [ringMon](https://github.com/zoka/ringMon)
 - middleware for
 [Ring](https://github.com/mmcgrana/ring) web library which is de-facto standard